 Non-experts.
 Non-experts in our experiments frequently receive vote recommendations.
-Apart from the empty treatment, every non-expert is linked to an expert sender, who in 81% of the instances sends a non-empty message.
+Apart from the empty network, every non-expert is linked to an expert sender, who in 81% of the instances sends a non-empty message.
 The equilibrium analysis of our model showed that the vote recommendation of an expert should only be followed if this expert is not "too powerful" (in terms of audience size).
 More precisely, the sincere strategy profile $\hat{\sigma}$ in which all non-experts follow their messages is an equilibrium in the strongly and weakly balanced networks of our experiment, but not in the star network.
-As displayed in Figure 6 (and
+As displayed in Fig. 6 (and in Table 8 in column 'vote message'), in around 70% to 80% of the instances non-experts vote